UNFAIR DISMISSAL LAWYERS NSW

-Connect Legal, its principal solicitor Jake Boghossian and its senior solicitor Richard Aslanian have been representing clients in defending their workplace rights with a combined experience of over 20 years.
-Connect Legal has achieved significant financial and non-financial results for their clients and take passion in ensuring your employment rights are safeguarded.
+Connect Legal, its principal solicitor Jake Boghossian and its senior solicitor Richard Aslanian have been representing clients in defending their workplace rights with a combined experience of over 30 years.
+Connect Legal has achieved significant financial and non-financial results for their clients and takes passion in ensuring your employment rights are safeguarded.

 When instructing Connect Legal to defend your unfair dismissal claim we take very extensive instructions in relation to your employment circumstances, not limited to your award and contractual rights, performance KPIs, and the reasons leading to your termination.

 Thereafter we lodge detailed written submissions with Fair Work and this forms the cornerstone of our resolution strategy.
-Throughout the conciliation stage, we remain very observant to what your past employer defence and ensure we achieve a very sound and beneficial resolution.
+Throughout the conciliation stage, we remain very observant of your past employer's defense and ensure we achieve a very sound and beneficial resolution.

 Our legal services will be undertaken on a No Win No Fee basis as has been the case from inception when we commenced defending employee rights in the late 90s.

 Please note there are only twenty-one days (21) from the date of your termination to lodge an unfair dismissal claim and please contact our office on 02 9809 7965 at your earliest opportunity.